Cambodian leader asks Myanmar to reconsider foes’ executions

 The letter is unusual because Southeast Asian governments rarely issue statements that could be considered critical of each other’s internal affairs.
 Hun Sen himself has a reputation as a leader who has been willing to employ authoritarian methods to stay in power for 37 years.
 However, Cambodia’s Constitution of 1989 abolished the death penalty.

-A Myanmar military spokesperson announced on June 3 that Phyo Zeya Thaw, a 41-year-old former lawmaker from ousted leader Aung San Suu Kyi’s party, and Kyaw Min Yu, a 52-year-old veteran pro-democracy activist better known as Ko Jimmy, would be executed for violating the country’s counterterrorism law.
+A Myanmar military spokesperson announced on June 3 that Phyo Zeya Thaw, a 41-year-old former lawmaker from ousted leader Aung San Suu Kyi’s party, and Kyaw Min Yu, a 53-year-old veteran pro-democracy activist better known as Ko Jimmy, would be executed for violating the country’s counterterrorism law.

 Spokesperson Maj.
 Gen. Zaw Min Tun said the decision to hang the two along with two other men convicted of killing a woman they believed was a military informer was made after their appeals against their military court judgement were rejected.